 This report tracks the full movement of funds, from collection to net revenue recognition, providing a detailed audit trail of transactions, recognition events, and adjustments.

 Additionally, this report underpins other financial reports.
-The data here is rolled up into summary-level reports, helping you analyze details, resolve discrepancies, and reconcile revenue with your accounting software.
+The data here is rolled up into summary-level reports, helping you analyze details, resolve discrepancies and reconcile revenue with your accounting software.

 Run the report